-Maintenance of the ORM Framework is important from an auditability standpoint and for business continuity purposes (i.e., to enable sustainable operation in the long term).
-The review functions play an essential role in identifying opportunities for improvement in the ORM Framework.
+Maintenance of the ORM framework is important not only from an auditability standpoint but also for business continuity purposes, i.e., to enable sustainable operation in the long-term.
+The review functions play an essential role in identifying opportunities for improvement in the ORM framework.